meshalAlbishi/SM-ChatbotWithTensorflow/README.md

 # SM-ChatbotWithTensorflow
-the chatbot is ready in english
+the chatbot is ready in english with no UI

 wait for the arabic version :')